PROPOSED STANDARD OF CARE BILL

 (i) Macaws and other species with respiratory systems sensitive to dander that can cause illness or respiratory ailments

-(ii) Shall provide proper ventilation or air recirculation to prevent adverse health conditions with sufficient space separating their cages to prevent chronic exposure to dander
+(ii) Shall provide proper ventilation or air treatment to prevent adverse health conditions with sufficient space separating their cages to prevent exposure harmful to other bird species and humans and

 (iii) Shall separate sleeping quarters of humans which will allow adverse sensitivity conditions to dander or illness of respiratory ailments.
-Bird enclosures must be kept separate for sleeping or caging quarters from sensitive birds or human individuals or have air treatment in place to protect sensitive parrot species and humans.
+Parrot enclosures must be kept separate from sleeping or caging quarters from sensitive birds or human individuals or have air treatment in place to protect sensitive parrot species and humans.